 The prior year recommendation is not a specific consideration in the following year's analysis, although the underlying concern may be.
-If one or more directors received less than 50 percent of shareholders' support (regardless whether it is a compensation issue), ISS may recommend that shareholders withhold from the entire board with the exception of new nominees if the company fails to take adequate action to respond to or remediate the issues that led to the low support level.
+If one or more directors received less than 50 percent of shareholders' support (regardless whether it is a compensation issue), ISS may recommend that shareholders vote against all incumbent board nominees if the company fails to take adequate action to respond to or remediate the issues that led to the low support level.
 If one or more directors received notable opposition (less than 70% shareholder support), the company should discuss any action or consideration taken to address the concern.
 A high level of dissent indicates an overall dissatisfaction and the board/committee should be responsive to shareholders' concerns.
 A lack of discussion or consideration, coupled with existing concerns may have a bearing on the following year's recommendation.